-- Extend sewer service to Hemlock Drive area, and development of the Grantsville housing project along MD 669. - Replacement of the Chestnut Ridge Pump Station to address age-related corrosion issues, increase size for projected expansion, and improve reliability. - Infiltration & Inflow (I&I) Study to evaluate system condition, identify leaks, and develop a repair strategy to reduce excess flows to the Grantsville WWTP. - Upgrades to Jennings Sewer System: - o Install grinder pump stations. - Decommission all septic tanks - o Replace Maple Grove Pump Station. - o Upgrade sewer mains to eliminate blockages.
+- Extend sewer service to Hemlock Drive area, and development of the Grantsville housing project along MD 669. - Replacement of the Chestnut Ridge Pump Station to address age-related corrosion issues, increase size for projected expansion, and improve reliability.
+The replacement Pump Sation, per the Preliminary Engineering Review recommend a single pump design flow is rated for 475 gpm @ 45' TDH, two pump design flow is rated for 590 gpm @ 49' TDH - Infiltration & Inflow (I&I) Study to evaluate system condition, identify leaks, and develop a repair strategy to reduce excess flows to the Grantsville WWTP. - Upgrades to Jennings Sewer System: - o Install grinder pump stations. - o Decommission all septic tanks - Replace Maple Grove Pump Station new pumps will be rated for at least 180 gpm to maintain a scouring velocity within the pipe. - o Upgrade sewer mains to eliminate blockages.